 Many dog owners believe that if their pets have fur, they can tolerate the cold better than humans.
 But just like us, dogs are used to warmth indoors, and cold weather can be as tough for them as it is for us.
 Winter time is the time when your beloved pets need an extra care.

-We've got 15 winter tips to keep in mind when going for a walk with your four-legged friend:
+We've got Cold Weather Dog Safety Guide for you to keep in mind when going for a walk with your four-legged friend:

 1. Warm clothing

 Some dog breeds have a thick undercoat that naturally retains warmth even in very cold temperatures.
 But dogs with short hair will have to be warmed for winter walks.
 PETs R US puffer coats, vests and hoodies will keep your dog warm and cozy when the cold weather hits.

 Please remember that clothing will not save your pup from frostbite on the ears, paws or tail.
 Do not walk with a short-haired dog for too long in low temperatures.

 If your dog is cold, try walking him later in the morning or in the afternoon when it's a little warmer outside, and avoid walking early in the morning or late at night.
 Spend time playing outdoors while it's sunny; sunlight has the added benefit of providing you and your pet with vitamin D.